Advances in Bayesian random partition models: A comprehensive review: Clustering populations

 Several hierarchical models have been introduced based on the DP to cluster observations at multiple levels.
 To address the clustering of populations, it is beneficial to introduce the concept of partial exchangeability.
 A set of random variables $(Y_{1,1}, Y_{1,2}, \ldots, ,Y_{2,1}, Y_{2,2}, \ldots)$ is considered partially exchangeable if, for all sample sizes $n_1, n_2 \geq 1$, and all permutations $(i_{(1)}, \ldots, i_{(n_1)})$ and $(j_{(1)}, \ldots, j_{(n_2)})$ of $(1,2,\ldots,n_1)$ and $(1,2,\ldots,n_2)$, the distribution

 remains the same.
 In other words, the distribution of joint samples remains invariant under permutations within each sample.
-The concept of partial exchangeability can be extended by considering random variables $Y_{ij}$, where $j=1,\ldots, J$ and $i=1, \ldots, n_j$, and each $Y_{ij} \sim f_j$, with $f_j \sim H$ epresenting a prior on the space of random measures.
-The entire sequence of random variables is exchangeable if the probability measure $H$ assigns probability one to $\{(f_1, \ldots, f_J) \in \mathcal{F}^J_{\mathcal{Y}}: f_1 = f_2 = \ldots = f_J \}$.
+The concept of partial exchangeability can be extended by considering random variables $Y_{ij}$, where $j=1,\ldots, J$ and $i=1, \ldots, n_j$, and each $Y_{ij} \sim f_j$, with $f_j \sim H$ repesenting a prior on the space of random measures.
+The entire sequence of random variables is exchangeable if the probability measure $H$ assigns probability one to $\{(f_1, \ldots, f_J) \in \mathcal{F}^J_{\mathcal{Y}}: f_1 = f_2 = \ldots = f_J \}$, for some class of distributions $\mathcal{F}^J_{\mathcal{Y}}$.
 The opposite of exchangeability is independence.
 However, in practical situations, it can be useful to consider intermediate scenarios where random measures are similar but not exactly identical.
-The situation of partial exchangeability is associated with an allocation distribution described by a partial EPPF or pEPPF.
+The situation of partial exchangeability is associated with an allocation distribution described by a partial EPPF (pEPPF).